Student Clubs and Activities

 The Petoskey Middle School Science Club will explore the scientific method and the engineering process through a series of hands-on explorations.
 The club will culminate with a science fair showcasing student projects.

 If you want to learn to ski or snowboard this is a great opportunity to learn.
-Students are given a huge discount for pass, rental and lesson at Boyne Highlands.
-A bus takes students to Boyne Highlands after school for 10 consecutive weeks starting in January.
-Students who have a freeride and their own gear are also allowed to take the bus over on Wednesdays.
-Parents must pick students up at the Highlands each week by 9 pm at the latest.
+Students are given a huge discount for pass, rental and lessons at The Highlands.
+A bus takes students to The Highlands after school for 10 consecutive weeks starting in January.
+Students who have a Freeride Pass or a season pass and their own gear are also allowed to take the bus over on Wednesdays (You'll just need to pay a bus fee).
+Parents must pick students up at The Highlands each week by 8:45pm at the latest.

 Contact: Jason Purcell, (231) 348-2288